vinkrish/MachineLearning/docs/terminology.md

 ### Time Series Analysis
 A subfield of machine learning and statistics that analyzes temporal data.
 Many types of machine learning problems require time series analysis, including classification, clustering, forecasting, and anomaly detection.
 For example, you could use time series analysis to forecast the future sales of winter coats by month based on historical sales data.

+### Keras
+A popular Python machine learning API.
+Keras runs on several deep learning frameworks, including TensorFlow, where it is made available as tf.keras.